howardwu/react-openpublish-assets/README.md

 [![Version](http://img.shields.io/npm/v/react-openpublish-assets.svg)](https://www.npmjs.org/package/react-openpublish-assets)

 A React component for querying and rendering OpenPublish assets.
 [OpenPublish](https://github.com/blockai/openpublish) is a publishing protocol for registering media as a digital asset on the Bitcoin blockchain.
+The OpenPublish protocol allows claiming ownership over a digital asset that can be used by other products to represent a limited and non-exclusive copyright of this document.
 Assets published through OpenPublish on [coinvote](http://coinvote.herokuapp.com) and [coinvote-testnet](http://coinvote-testnet.herokuapp.com) are available for view on react-openpublish-assets.

 [Working demo](http://react-openpublish-assets.herokuapp.com)